Scabiosa atropurpurea [skab-ee-OH-suh, at-ro-pur-PURR-ee-uh] is a flowering perennial plant apart of the Scabiosa genus in the honeysuckle family.

 The plant itself is native to northern Africa and is found in abundance in northern Libya, Morocco, Algeria, and Tunisia.

-They are also found in southern Europe and western Asia and been naturalized in southern Australia and the USA.
+They are also found in southern Europe and western Asia and have been naturalized in southern Australia and the USA.

 The name comes from the Latin word scabies referring to the rough leaves on the plant capable of curing the itch.